margallomarcpatrick/dendi/README.md

-I am editing the README file.
+Hello I am editing the README file.
 Adding some more details about the project description.
 # dendi
 Hmmm